gapotchenko/Gapotchenko.FX/Source/README.md

 ﻿# Source

-`Source` folder contains the source code of Gapotchenko.FX.
+The folder contains the source code of Gapotchenko.FX.

 Let's start by taking a look at its ☞ [main module](Gapotchenko.FX) ☜.